-If you have ever searched for a job using Unitemps, you will have noticed the variety of vacancies we have on offer.
+If you have ever searched for jobs with Unitemps, you will have noticed the variety of vacancies we have on offer.
 From hospitality and events, administration and education, through to IT and technology – our employment opportunities cover a number of sectors, giving you the chance to secure a position in your chosen industry.

 There are plenty of benefits when it comes to securing either a permanent job, temporary job or internship.
 But, depending on what you are looking to get out of the role, you may be suited to one of these job types over the other.